 I was born and raised in Holland, Michigan on May 9, 1951, and given the name Crystal Jean Langejans.
 My friends called me Christy when I was little, and Chris when I was still little but older.
 I’m 5’2″ and Dutch people are usually tall, but I am not.
 I grew up in a nice town with great people and I own a pair of wooden shoes.
-After graduating from Holland Christian High School, I went off to the big city of Grand Rapids to pursue higher education at Calvin College with my BFFs.
+After graduating from Holland Christian High School, I went off to the big city of Grand Rapids to pursue higher education at Calvin University with my BFFs.

-I have some other I Can Read books in a series called Otter and Owl.
+I have some other I Can Read! books in a series called Otter and Owl.
 Boys will really like them, but girls will too.
-I have written lots more I Can Read books, and most of them are Bible stories.
+I have written lots more I Can Read! books, and most of them are Bible stories.
 I think it’s cool that as kids learn to read, they can also be learning about God.

 Have you ever heard of Clubhouse Jr. Magazine?
 Well, I write some of their stories and poems, and I love having what I write show up in the magazine.
 I also write their comic page call Friends Out Back.
 It’s about a Koala Bear family and their friends.

 I wrote another book called My Mama and Me.
 It’s a lot like My Grandma and Me, only it’s for moms to read to their kids.
 And the coolest thing is that I wrote it with my daughter, Teri McKinley.
 The book received the Logos Bookstore Award which is cool because the people who work at bookstores give the award.

 I’ve been on tons of radio programs and a few TV programs.
 I don’t get nervous for those because you can’t see all the people who are listening to you talk about yourself.
 I especially like radio shows because you can wear whatever you want since no one can see you.

 I’ve written quite a few books of devotions, prayer books, and Bible storybooks.